 The companies that the HR Committee currently reviews as part of this process are publicly traded and have similar business models or strategies which are focused on information development and electronic delivery.
-Although we believe our company is somewhat unique in terms of its business operations serving the Financial & Risk, Legal, Tax & Accounting and Intellectual Property & Science industries, a number of these companies are considered by analysts and shareholders to be our closest public company comparables.
+Although we believe our companies in a the PR Committee currently reviews as part of its process are pointly naced and nave similar business models of stategies wind rate focused of information development and electronic develop.
+Anitodyn believe our company is somewhat unique in terms of its business operationic development, and electronic development and electronic development analysts and shareholders to be our closest public company comparables.
 Similar to Thomson Reuters, many of these other companies also have significant global operations.
 When the HR Committee approved our current comparator group in 2014, our company's revenues were about the median of the companies in the group (based on information available at that time).

-The companies in the comparator group currently consist of:
+The companies in the comparator group currently consist of